Questions? Contact firstname.lastname@example.org or call 410-735-6277.

 How Courses are Assigned

 Students are not assigned to courses on a first-come, first-served basis.
-Instead, we use a computer program to assign as a group all students whose applications are received by a particular date.
-The program prioritizes students according to a number of factors, including test scores, returning or first-time status, and whether this is their last year of eligibility for a program.
+Instead, we use a computer algorithm to assign as a group all students whose applications are received by a particular date.
+The algorithm prioritizes students according to several factors, including test scores, returning or first-time status, and whether this is their last year of eligibility for a program.
 If your first-choice course is already full, you will be considered for your next course choice.
 If you did not select backup courses, or if all course choices are full, you will not be assigned to a course.
 Students who include several courses, sites, or sessions among their choices stand a better chance of receiving a course assignment.
 Listing multiple choices won’t hurt your chance of being assigned to your first-choice course.

 Enrolling in a Second Summer Session